-ACADEMIC REDSHIRT - As a Division I academic redshirt, you may practice during your first regular academic term and receive an athletics scholarship during your first year of full-time enrollment but may NOT compete during your first year of enrollment.
-You must pass either eight quarter or nine semester hours to practice in the next term:
+ACADEMIC REDSHIRT You may practice during your first regular academic term and receive an athletics scholarship during your first year of full-time enrollment but may NOT compete during your first year of full-time enrollment.
+You must pass either eight quarter or nine semester hours to practice in the next term.